Spectral ACMS: A robust localized Approximated Component Mode Synthesis Method: The Low-Contrast Multiscale Case

 where $\alpha$ is as in Lemma~\ref{l:decay}. \end{corollary} \begin{proof} Using Lemma~\ref{l:decay} we have

 and then

 and the theorem follows. \end{proof}

-\begin{rem} The $\alpha$ in this paper is estimated as the worst case scenario.
-For particular cases of coefficients $\A$ and $\rho$, sharper estimated for $\alpha$ can be derived using weighted Poincar\'e inequalities techniques and partitions of unity that conform with $\A$ in order to avoid large energies on the interior extensions~\cites{MR1367653,MR2867661,MR3225627,MR3013465,MR3047947,MR2456834,MR2810804,MR2861254}; see~\cites{2016arXiv:1610.07398,MR3552482} for examples. \end{rem}
+\begin{rem} The $\alpha$ in this paper, defined in Lemma~\ref{l:decay}, is estimated as the worst case scenario.
+For particular cases of coefficients $\A$ and $\rho$, sharper estimates for $\alpha$ can be derived using weighted Poincar\'e inequalities techniques and partitions of unity that conform with $\A$ in order to avoid large energies on the interior extensions~\cite{MR1367653,MR2867661,MR3225627,MR3013465,MR3047947,MR2456834,MR2810804,MR2861254}; see~\cite{hellman17_mms,MR3552482} for examples. \end{rem}

 Inspired by the exponential decay stated in Corollary~\ref{c:decay}, we define the operator $P^j$ as follows.
 First, for a fixed $K\in\triH$, let

 Given $\mu_h \in \Lambda_h$, define then $P^{K,j}\mu_h\in\tLambda^{K,j}$ such that